When my boyfriend first proposed the idea of going whitewater rafting, I thought he was insane. I envisioned the

 I would definitely recommend renting wetsuit booties if available.
 While only one of my feet got really wet, it would have been nice to just have rented the booties and not dealt with gross wet sneakers afterward (Yes, I left them in the car overnight by accident.
-Yes, they smell absolutely horrific now.
+Yes, they smelled absolutely horrific after.
 Don’t make my mistakes!).
 If you don’t want to get the booties, you can do what I did and wear old sneakers.
 I wouldn’t recommend wearing socks – that was a pretty dumb idea on my part because my feet only stayed wetter longer when my socks weren’t drying.

 As always, slather yourself with sunscreen, but make sure you do not put it on your forehead or above your eyes.
 You’ll have a helmet on, so you don’t need to worry about your forehead, and you don’t want to spend the rest your trip with your eyes on fire when your sunscreen is running into your eyes after being splashed by water.
 Ask my boyfriend, he experienced this agony for a majority of our day.

 Like I said, the beginner rapids are quite calm, and thanks to the awesome guides at Colorado Rafting Company, we had an absolute blast.
 Don’t be shy about being upfront about being a beginner – you’ll have much more fun and good guides will always take care of you!